 On Nov.
-18, Warner Bros. and HBO Max released King Richard—a movie chronicling the life of Richard Williams, the father of tennis superstars Venus and Serena Williams.
-The driving force behind his daughters’ success in the world of tennis, Williams has a net worth of about $10 million.
+18, 2022, Warner Bros. and HBO Max released King Richard — a movie chronicling the life of Richard Williams, the father of tennis superstars Venus and Serena Williams.
+The driving force behind his daughters’ success in the world of tennis, what is Richard Williams's net worth?

 Father and Tennis Coach of Venus and Serena Williams

 Net worth: $10 Million

 Richard Williams is the father of tennis superstars Venus and Serena Williams.
 Before his daughters were even 10 years old, Williams started coaching them in tennis, although he never played the sport.
 Throughout their careers, Richard was a mainstay in the stands during his daughters' tennis matches until he fell into poor health after several strokes.

 Lakeisha Juanita Graham (2010–2017)

 Kids: 8 (5 with Betty Johnson, 2 with Brandy Price, and 1 with Lakeisha Graham)

 Williams didn’t have formal training in tennis, but he did have the passion and faith in his daughters to succeed in the sport.

 “There would be no Venus and Serena if it wasn't for Richard,” Serena said in an Aug.
 17 interview with Refinery29.